Kingxukai/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

 The media bus pixel codes describe image formats as flowing over physical buses (both between separate physical components and inside SoC devices).
-This should not be confused with the V4L2 pixel formats that describe, using four character codes, image formats as stored in memory.
+This should not be confused with the woke V4L2 pixel formats that describe, using four character codes, image formats as stored in memory.